APPLYING INTERPRETING TO DIPLOMATIC SETTINGS

 In my presentation at the 2019 ITI Conference, I argued that, given the special nature of diplomatic interpreting, it should be considered a sub-field within interpreting and that universities and professional associations should consider revising their training programmes and Codes of Ethics accordingly.

-On my end, I will continue to write about the work of diplomatic interpreters and to share my professional experiences in this, my MCL Blog, as often and as thoroughly as I can.
+On my end, I will continue to write about the work of diplomatic interpreters and to share my professional experiences as often and as thoroughly as I can.

 “Interpreters play a vital but overlooked part in diplomacy.
 The best ones are able to translate not only words but also points of emphasis and tone and are careful to ensure that idiomatic expressions are not misunderstood.”
-Madeleine Albright, former secretary of state USA
+Madeleine Albright, 64th United States Secretary of State

 STAY IN THE LOOP!

-Get the MULTILATERAL Notes in your inbox and don't miss out on any resources and insights.
+Get the MULTILATERAL Notes in your inbox and don't miss out on anything.
 It's free!

-Make sure to white list [email protected] so you don't miss your Notes
+Make sure to add [email protected] to your contacts.

 Don't worry, I’ll never share your details with anyone.